-Facebook has released a new app called “CatchUp” that is designed to coordinate phone calls – whether individual or group calls does not matter.
+Facebook has released a new app called “CatchUp” that is designed to coordinate phone calls – whether individual or group calls.

-The new app “CatchUp – Effortless Calling” was launched in US App Store and is currently being used for testing purposes.
+The new app “CatchUp – Effortless Calling” was launched in US App Store and is currently being tested.
 It is designed to help friends and family better coordinate phone calls.
-The application was developed by Facebook's internal R&D group and its functionality differs from other messenger apps with a calling function.
-"CatchUp" enables audio calls with up to 8 people.
-Video calls, on the other hand, are not supported.
-Although the service comes from Facebook, a Facebook account is not required.
+The application was developed by Facebook's internal R&D group and differs in its functionality from other messaging apps with a calling function.
+"CatchUp" enables audio calls with up to eight people.
+Video calls, however, are not supported.
+Although the service is from Facebook, a Facebook account is not required.
 The app accesses the phone's contact list and shows the user the online status of their contacts.
 The app description states:

 Users can control privacy